ramuld12/AML4NLPMiniProjectGroupX/README.md

 # Discussion: summarise the most important results and lessons learned (what is good, what can be improved)

 TODO: Delete useful slurm commands
-TODO: Add validation set
-TODO: Compare with another transformer model (distilBert or roberta)
 TODO: Compare with bert-base-uncased
 TODO: Hyper-parameter-tuning

+# OPTIONAL
+TODO: Compare with another transformer model (distilBert or roberta)
 TODO: Qualitative Error Analysis